simonratner/meggy-jr-rgb/MeggyJr_Sapper/README.md

 Mines are red, flags are violet, your cursor is white.

 Use directional keys to move the cursor, ``A`` to flag and ``B`` to reveal the current cell.
-Pressing "B" on a cell that is already revealed will also reveal all unflagged cells around it.
+Pressing ``B`` on a revealed cell will also reveal all unflagged cells around it.

 Changelog
 ---------